jbzdarkid/overwatch-sound-export/README.md

 4. Run Python Script

 ### 1. Download this repository
 [Click this](https://github.com/jbzdarkid/overwatch-sound-export/archive/master.zip).
-Extract the zip file and take not of its location.
+Extract the zip file and take note of its location.

 #### 1a.
 Install python
 This project runs on Python 2.7.
-3.x compatibility is planned, but until then please downlad python [from the official site](https://www.python.org/downloads/).
+3.x compatibility is planned, but until then please download python [from the official site](https://www.python.org/downloads/).

 ### 2. Download the required tools
 * [CascView](http://www.zezula.net/en/casc/main.html) Extracts the raw sound files from the game